 Liver fell out of favor when saturated fat and cholesterol were demonized, which is extremely unfortunate because it is one of the most nutrient-dense foods in existence.
 There’s a reason it’s sometimes called “nature’s multivitamin.”

-Beef liver has about 17 times more vitamin B12 content per serving than ground beef and over 500 times more retinol, or preformed vitamin A. (21) A common misconception is that carrots and other vegetables have lots of vitamin A, but in reality, they contain beta-carotene, a precursor of vitamin A, of which very little is actually converted to vitamin A in the body.
+Beef liver has much more vitamin B12 content per serving than ground beef and more retinol, or preformed vitamin A. (21, 22) A common misconception is that carrots and other vegetables have lots of vitamin A, but in reality, they contain beta-carotene, a precursor of vitamin A, of which very little is actually converted to vitamin A in the body.
 Liver is also high in vitamin B6, folate, choline, iron, zinc, and much more.

 Liver, I will admit, is an “acquired taste.”
 It’s not my favorite food, but I’ve found ways to include it in my diet.
 Try grinding and combining it with ground beef for lettuce-wrapped spicy tacos or adding it to meatballs.
 And liver isn’t “full of toxins,” as some may tell you in error.
 The liver filters toxins; it doesn’t store them.

 Heart and tongue are the closest to muscle meat, and both require long, slow cooking times to become tender.
 The heart is particularly rich in CoQ10, a nutrient that’s often deficient in people with chronic health conditions.

 Talk to vendors at your local farmers market about kidney, fish head, ham hock, tripe, and more.
 Many sustainable farms offer animal shares, where a few people can split the cuts from an entire cow, which makes eating grass-fed, grass-finished beef more affordable.
 When you order a quarter- or half-cow, inquire about all the odd bits—sometimes they will throw in some bones, the tongue, and more for free!